ansible/community-docs/contributor_path.rst

 Determine the project
 =====================

-The Ansible ecosystem consists of the following projects:
+These are some of the community projects in the Ansible ecosystem you could contribute to:

   - `Ansible Core <https://docs.ansible.com/ansible-core/devel/index.html>`_
   - `Collections <https://docs.ansible.com/ansible/latest/user_guide/collections_using.html>`_